werf/werf/docs/pages/reference/publish_process.md

 docker rmi REPO:TAG
 ```

- 1. Get a name or an id of the local built image.
+ 1. Getting a name or an id of the created local image.
- 2. Create new temporary image name alias for this image, which consists of two parts:
+ 2. Creating a temporary alias-image for the above image that consists of two parts:
      - [docker repository name](https://docs.docker.com/glossary/?term=repository) with embedded Docker registry address;
      - [docker tag name](https://docs.docker.com/glossary/?term=tag).
- 3. Push image by newly created alias into Docker registry.
+ 3. Pushing an alias into the Docker registry.
- 4. Delete temporary image name alias.
+ 4. Deleting a temporary alias.

-To publish an [image]({{ site.baseurl }}/documentation/reference/stages_and_images.html#images) from the config werf implements another logic:
+To publish an [image]({{ site.baseurl }}/documentation/reference/stages_and_images.html#images) from the config, werf implements another logic:

- 1. Create **a new image** based on built image with the specified name, store internal service information about tagging schema in this image (using docker labels).
-This information is referred to as image **meta-information**. werf uses this information in [deploy process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#integration-with-built-images) and [cleaning process]({{ site.baseurl }}/documentation/reference/cleaning_process.html).
+ 1. Create **a new image** based on the built image with the specified name and save the internal service information about tagging schema to this image (using docker labels).
+This information is referred to as an image **meta-information**. werf uses this information in the [deploying process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#integration-with-built-images) and the [cleaning process]({{ site.baseurl }}/documentation/reference/cleaning_process.html).
- 2. Push newly created image into Docker registry.
+ 2. Push the newly created image into the Docker registry.
- 3. Delete temporary image created in the 1'st step.
+ 3. Delete the temporary image created in the first step.

-This procedure will be referred as **images publish procedure**.
+This procedure will be referred to as an **image publishing procedure**.

-The result of this procedure is an image named by the [*image naming rules*](#images-naming) pushed into the Docker registry.
-All of these steps are performed with [werf publish command]({{ site.baseurl }}/documentation/cli/main/publish.html) or [werf build-and-publish command]({{ site.baseurl }}/documentation/cli/main/build_and_publish.html).
+The result of this procedure is an image named using the [*rules for naming images*](#images-naming) and pushed into the Docker registry.
+All these steps are performed with the [werf publish command]({{ site.baseurl }}/documentation/cli/main/publish.html) or the [werf build-and-publish command]({{ site.baseurl }}/documentation/cli/main/build_and_publish.html).

-## Images naming
+## Naming images

-During images publish procedure werf constructs resulting images names using:
+During the image publishing procedure, werf forms the image name using:
  * _images repo_ param;
  * _images repo mode_ param;
- * image name from werf.yaml;
+ * image name from the werf.yaml;
  * tag param.

-Resulting docker image name constructed as [`DOCKER_REPOSITORY`](https://docs.docker.com/glossary/?term=repository)`:`[`TAG`](https://docs.docker.com/engine/reference/commandline/tag).
+The final name of the docker image has the form [`DOCKER_REPOSITORY`](https://docs.docker.com/glossary/?term=repository)`:`[`TAG`](https://docs.docker.com/engine/reference/commandline/tag).

-There are _images repo_ and _images repo mode_ params defined where and how to store images.
+The _images repo_ and _images repo mode_ params define where and how to store images.
-If werf project contains single nameless image, then _images repo_ used as docker repository without changes and resulting docker image name costructed by the following pattern: `IMAGES_REPO:TAG`.
+If the werf project contains only one nameless image, then the _images repo_ is used as a docker repository as it is, and the resulting name of a docker image gets the following form: `IMAGES_REPO:TAG`.

-Otherwise, werf constructs resulting docker image name for each image based on _images repo mode_:
+Otherwise, werf constructs the resulting name of a docker image for every image depending on the _images repo mode_:
-- `IMAGES_REPO:IMAGE_NAME-TAG` pattern for `monorepo` mode;
+- `IMAGES_REPO:IMAGE_NAME-TAG` pattern for a `monorepo` mode;
-- `IMAGES_REPO/IMAGE_NAME:TAG` pattern for `multirepo` mode.
+- `IMAGES_REPO/IMAGE_NAME:TAG` pattern for a `multirepo` mode.

-_Images repo_ param should be specified by `--images-repo` option or `$WERF_IMAGES_REPO`.
+The _images repo_ param should be specified by the `--images-repo` option or `$WERF_IMAGES_REPO`.

-_Images repo mode_ param should be specified by `--images-repo-mode` option or `$WERF_IMAGES_REPO_MODE`.
+The _images repo mode_ param should be specified by the `--images-repo-mode` option or `$WERF_IMAGES_REPO_MODE`.

-> Image naming behavior should be the same for publish, deploy and cleaning processes.
-Otherwise, the pipeline can be failed and also you can lose images and stages during the cleanup
+> The image naming behavior should be the same for publishing, deploying, and cleaning processes.
+Otherwise, the pipeline may fail, and you may end up losing images and stages during the cleanup.

-*Docker tag* is taken from `--tag-*` params:
+The *docker tag* is taken from `--tag-*` params:

 | option                     | description                                                                     |
 | -------------------------- | ------------------------------------------------------------------------------- |